Trusted Charleston, WV Wrongful Death Lawyers Ready to Serve You

 - Damages for loss of companionship; and

 In limited circumstances, the court may also award punitive damages.
 Punitive damages are awarded only in cases where the defendant’s conduct is especially reckless, intentional, or malicious.
 These damages are meant to punish the defendant and deter them from engaging in similar conduct going forward.

 Losing a loved one can be overwhelming.
 If this has recently happened to you, you have more than enough on your plate without worrying about the complexities of the law or what you’ll need to do to pursue justice on your loved one’s behalf.

 Wrongful death claims can often be complex, and attorneys on the other side often represent insurance companies whose interests are not aligned with yours.
-You need lawyers on your side who understands the law, and who will pursue your claim aggressively.
+You need lawyers on your side who understand the law, and who will pursue your claim aggressively.
 Without an experienced Charleston, WV wrongful death attorney on your team, you are likely to receive far less compensation than you rightfully deserve.